Started on December 23, 2019, Updated on September 27, 2024.

 Robin Best

-Two time Australian NASCAR champion Robin Best attempted to make the Coca Cola 600 in 1990 but was unsuccessful in the #48 Chevrolet owned by James Hylton.
+Two-time Australian NASCAR champion Robin Best attempted to make the Coca Cola 600 in 1990 but was unsuccessful, Wikipedia and Ultimate Racing History says it was in the #60 Chevrolet for Best Racing, but Third Turn says it was the #48.

 The 1990 Coca-Cola 600 also had Dick Johnson unsuccessfully qualify for the race while Terry Byers qualified in 31st position but was out of the race after 40 laps with a blown engine.